History of the Golden State Warriors: 2022–23: Injuries and roster inconsistencies

 During the 2022–23 season, the Warriors faced a challenging regular season due to numerous injuries.
 Key players like Iguodala, Donte DiVincenzo, Thompson, Green, Jonathan Kuminga, and Curry, who was also unable to participate in the 2023 NBA All-Star Game, were impacted.

 However, despite the team's average performance throughout the season, the San Francisco-based squad displayed remarkable determination and resilience.
 They ultimately finished with the sixth seed and a 44–38 record, qualifying for the last direct playoff spot.
 In the first round, the Warriors defeated the Sacramento Kings in seven games.
 During the series, the Warriors lost the first two games, including Game 1 by a narrow victory, in which Curry missed his game-tying 3 pointer.
-The Warriors won the next three games before Sacramento dominate in Game 6 to force a Game 7.
+The Warriors won the next three games before Sacramento dominated in Game 6 to force a Game 7.
 In the deciding game, Curry scored 50 points in a 120–100 victory, giving him the most points scored in a Game 7.
 Although this record was broken shortly after by the Boston Celtics' Jayson Tatum, Curry remained the first ever player to score 50 points in a series-clinching Game 7.
 His 50 points surpassed the 48 points record by former teammate Kevin Durant in 2021.
 With the win, the Warriors advanced to the next round, where they lost to the Los Angeles Lakers in six games.